themis-network/go-themis/README.md

 ### Full miner node on the test Themis network

 You have to run a node in full sync mode to be a miner/signer.
-We will init some signers in genesis block, and anyone of signer can propose adding a new signer.
+We will init some signers in genesis block, and any signer can propose adding a new signer or removing an old signer.
 The propose will be accepted if N/2 + 1 signers vote for it.(N is the total amount of signers) to start a signer/node:

 ```